 - Businesses with gross revenue of less than $3,000 annually.

-- Certain Services (but not tangible property sales) – Exempt services generally include but are not limited to doctors, dentists, veterinarians, attorneys, accountants, insurance agents, loan companies, manufacturers and farms.
+- Certain Services (but not tangible property sales) – Exempt services generally include but are not limited to doctors, dentists, veterinarians, attorneys, accountants, insurance agents, loan companies, manufacturers, and farms.
 They may be subject to business tax on sales.
-If you are unsure or your exempt status, check with your county clerk.
+If you are unsure of your exempt status, check with your county clerk.

-Tennessee Business Sales Tax Permit – Generally, businesses making sales within any county and/or incorporated municipality in Tennessee will need to register for and remit business tax.
-Business tax consists of two separate taxes: the state business tax and the city business tax.
+Generally, businesses making sales within any county and/or incorporated municipality in Tennessee will need to register for and remit business tax.
+The business tax consists of two separate taxes: the state business tax and the city business tax.
 With a few exceptions, all businesses that sell goods or services must pay the state business tax.
 This includes businesses with a physical location in the state as well as out-of-state businesses performing certain activities in the state.

 Learn how to register for a Tennessee Sales Tax Permit from the Tennessee Department of Revenue.

-Certificate of Resale – Businesses purchasing merchandise to resell will usually want to obtain a Tennessee Certificate of Resale (often referred to as a Resale Certificate) in order to not pay sales tax for merchandise that is being resold to customers.
+Businesses purchasing merchandise to resell will usually want to obtain a Tennessee Certificate of Resale (often referred to as a Resale Certificate) to not pay sales tax for merchandise being resold to customers.

-Professional License – A variety of professions in the state are regulated and need to be registered before offering certain services.
-A few common professions that require licensing in Tennessee include; appraisers, home inspectors, food establishments, barbers, scrap metal companies and many more.
+A variety of professions in the state are regulated and need to be registered before offering certain services.
+A few common professions that require licensing in Tennessee include; appraisers, home inspectors, food establishments, barbers, scrap metal companies, and many more.

-Assumed Name Registration – While not a business license, it’s common for Sole Proprietorships and Partnerships operating under a name that is different from the full name of the owner(s) to register for an Assumed Name (also known as a Doing Business As or DBA) with the Register of Deed’s Office in the county where the business is located.
+While not a business license, it’s common for Sole Proprietorships and Partnerships operating under a business name that is different from the full name of the owner(s) to register for an Assumed Name (also known as a Doing Business As or DBA) with the Register of Deed’s Office in the county where the business is located.

-These are a few of the most common business licenses, but there are way too many licenses and permits in Tennessee for us to keep track of.
-Before starting your business, check with the City Hall, County Clerk, Chamber of Commerce and/or Economic Developer in your area to get more information regarding business licensing.
-Additionally, there are companies like IncFile or CorpNet that can do the research to ensure you have the proper federal, state and local licenses.
+These are just some of the most common business licenses a new business will need to register before starting.
+Before starting your business, be sure to check with the County Clerk’s Office, City Hall, Chamber of Commerce, and/or Economic Developer in your area to get more information regarding business licensing.